What May Feel Different

 Teatinos is modern and residential.
 Bigger apartments, newer buildings, and a calmer rhythm.
 If you're used to suburban space and want something closer to that in Málaga, Teatinos is worth a serious look — especially for families.

-The Centro vs. Soho vs. Teatinos comparison puts them side by side so you can narrow your focus before you visit.
+The Centro vs. Soho vs. Teatinos comparison puts the original three side by side so you can narrow your focus before you visit, and Denise often adds La Malagueta, Pedregalejo, or El Limonar once your goals are clearer.

 What to Prioritize in a Home